abhishek1235/archetypes/backbase-contentservices-archetype/README.md

     <pre>
     $ mvn clean package -P create-database
     </pre>
-If you want to run Mashup Services on Jetty:
+If you want to run Content Services on Jetty:
     <pre>
-    $ mvn jetty:run-war
+    $ mvn jetty:run
     </pre>
-Or, if you want to run Mashup Services on Tomcat 7:
+Or, if you want to run Content Services on Tomcat 7:
     <pre>
-    $ mvn tomcat7:run-war
+    $ mvn tomcat7:run
     </pre>
 Optionally run following command to delete and re-create databases when required:
     <pre>